Episode 17: He’s Able

 [”Set them Free” plays]

-Q953 Jones [singing]: It’s true, you never knew, you could live in the heaven today/ Live with God in a body, whose (unintelligible) having his way. (unintelligible) opinion, love and devotion.
+Q953 Jones [singing]: “It’s true, you never knew, you could live in the heaven today/ Live with God in a body, whose (unintelligible) having his way. (unintelligible) opinion, love and devotion.”

-Mike Wood: Jim was a good singer.
+Mike Wood: “Jim was a good singer.
 Jim had a good voice.
 Marceline had a good voice.
-And they came from a Pentecostal tradition, and there's always a lot of singing in the Pentacostal churches, plus you know they were appealing to the Black community, and if you know anything about black spirituality, it is you know, at its core, is a musical testimony and the musical experience.
-You know, you name the artist and they started out in their church choir.
-I mean 'cause and it was a, it was really kind of an emotional thing so it was just part of our experience.
+And they came from a Pentecostal tradition, and there's always a lot of singing in the Pentecostal churches, plus you know they were appealing to the Black community, and if you know anything about black spirituality, it is at its core, a musical testimony and the musical experience.
+You name the artist, and they started out in their church choir.
+It was really kind of an emotional thing, so it was just part of our experience.”

-Q1054 Jones: But I’m glad we have each other.
-When trials come you know how much you need each other.
+Q1054 Jones: “But I’m glad we have each other.
+When trials come, you know how much you need each other.
 You know how much you need the body of Christ.
 That’s why I sing, nobody knows– I never sung that publicly, but it kinda rang in my heart, because I love you.
 So we’ll sing to each other and be glad, no matter how much trouble we have at the end, we’ll sing glory hallelujah.
 (Hums) Sing it again.
 Nobody knows.(music, “Nobody Knows The Trouble I’ve Seen”) But I love them.
 Used to sing it when I was a child, when I was poor and cold, you know.
-Jones and Congregation: (singing): Nobody knows the trouble we seen/ Nobody knows like Jesus.
+Jones and Congregation: (singing): Nobody knows the trouble we seen/ Nobody knows like Jesus.”

-Mike Wood: Many of our members, particularly choir members, had come from the Black spiritual experience and had developed a musical talent there and then brought it to the Temple and our choir was certainly a reflection of that.
+Mike Wood: “Many of our members, particularly choir members, had come from the Black spiritual experience and had developed a musical talent there and then brought it to the Temple, and our choir was certainly a reflection of that.
 They gave it a real added dimension in terms of musicality.
-And in terms of recruitment the choir was of course invited to sing all over the state and Jim of course conditioned our appearing on his being able to speak, and that was fine with me.
-But we were you know, we were traveling a lot on our own, independent of the church meetings.
-It was a lot of fun, I really enjoyed it
+And in terms of recruitment, the choir was, of course, invited to sing all over the state, and Jim, of course, conditioned our appearance on his being able to speak, and that was fine with me.
+But we were traveling a lot on our own, independent of the church meetings.
+It was a lot of fun; I really enjoyed it.”

-Q1057 Jones: Well, I’m a hard man but a good father, ‘cause I’m not gonna take care of anybody before I take care of you. ...Tomorrow they came up to me and they said, “Our choir is supposed to sing at a Baptist church,” they said.
+Q1057 Jones: “Well, I’m a hard man but a good father, ‘cause I’m not gonna take care of anybody before I take care of you. ...Tomorrow, they came up to me and they said, “Our choir is supposed to sing at a Baptist church,” they said.
 Said, “Your choir’ll be leaving at two o’clock.”
 I said, “Who in the hell said it was?”

 Congregation: (Cheers and applause)

-Jones: (Calls out) You mean to tell me that I’m gonna be here at two o’clock tomorrow, and all this choir gonna decide to go to some Baptist church, and I’m sitting here tryin’ to get a message?
+Jones: (Calls out) “You mean to tell me that I’m gonna be here at two o’clock tomorrow, and all this choir gonna decide to go to some Baptist church, and I’m sitting here tryin’ to get a message?
 No!
 There’s only one way, I’m gonna tell you.
-There’s only one way that you’ll go sing anywhere, if you do otherwise, you’ll be out of your choir uniform tomorrow.
+There’s only one way that you’ll go sing anywhere; if you do otherwise, you’ll be out of your choir uniform tomorrow.
 The only way you can go is if they take me preaching first.
 Hey, hey!
 And then I want to tell you, you better know some funeral anthems because when I get ready and finish, you’ll have to bury `em, ‘cause they’ll all be dead.
 So they tell me, they– they got to get this bus, when they gonna get this bus lined up, they’re gonna have that bus lined up.
 I said, “Where’re you going?”
 Said, “The choir’s going over tomorrow to sing at a Baptist church.”
 I said, “The hell they’re going over to sing tomorrow church.
 Oh no!
 You think they’re gonna get my singing and use these people, you don’t know how these churches– My people were innocent in it, they don’t know how they work it.
-They get all these choirs in, and then the preachers collecting and I– I said, “I’ll bet you there’s some pastor,” and sure enough when they got behind– behind it, a pastor’s (draws out, sarcastic) wife.
+They get all these choirs in, and then the preachers collecting and I said, “I’ll bet you there’s some pastor,” and sure enough, when they got behind it, a pastor’s (draws out, sarcastic) wife.
 And if you think that we work and got this music together and sweat to build these organs for you to go to sing for some fat ass preacher to make money off you, (cries out) no!
-If they want to hear us sing, then let them come over and hear the light of the world!
+If they want to hear us sing, then let them come over and hear the light of the world!”

 Congregation: (Cheers and applause)

-Jones: If they want to hear the beautiful singing – and we’ve got the most beautiful soloist and the most beautiful choir – but if they want to hear them sing, let them first come over and hear the “Rock of Ages”
+Jones: “If they want to hear the beautiful singing – and we’ve got the most beautiful soloist and the most beautiful choir – but if they want to hear them sing, let them first come over and hear the 'Rock of Ages”

-Laura Johnston Kohl: Music unified.
+Laura Johnston Kohl: “Music unified.
 It's a universal language.
-So music unified.
-Also having people see their kids enthusiastically singing music and everything like that, it makes you know parents have tears in their eyes and stuff.
-I mean it's just heartwarming to see children involved in music and being enthusiastic.
-And also, it really brought some of our greatest, most creative musicians, and writers, and authors; it gave them a venue that they could really express themselves way beyond the constraints of most churches.
-And so, we had people who were just multi talented musicians who were drawn in to perform, and then you know, could share their expertise around, so.
-I mean in just many ways music was a very important part of what was going on in Peoples Temple.
-And, it was created because then once Jim changed the words of these old, like slave melodies and different things, somehow it had its own meaning within Peoples Temple because we changed the words to work for us.
+So, music unified.
+Also, having people see their kids enthusiastically singing music and everything like that, it makes you know parents have tears in their eyes and stuff.
+I mean, it's just heartwarming to see children involved in music and being enthusiastic.
+And also, it really brought some of our greatest, most creative musicians, writers, and authors; it gave them a venue that they could really express themselves way beyond the constraints of most churches.
+And so, we had people who were just multi-talented.
+Musicians who were drawn in to perform, and then could share their expertise around.
+In many ways, music was a very important part of what was going on in Peoples Temple.
+And it was created because once Jim changed the words of these old, like slave melodies and different things, somehow it had its own meaning within Peoples Temple because we changed the words to work for us.”

-Q1027 Jones: My own white companion [Marceline Jones] was spit on with our black son [Jim Jones Jr.], and she’s been attempted to be driven off the road, and I suppose she’s a typical prototype of blondeness...and certainly she has a black heart.
+Q1027 Jones: “My own white companion [Marceline Jones] was spit on with our black son [Jim Jones Jr.], and she’s been attempted to be driven off the road, and I suppose she’s a typical prototype of blondeness...and certainly she has a black heart.
 Peace.
 Peace.
 See, a black heart’s good here.
 We’re changing some of that.
 That’s why someone the other day heard us singing this song: “What can make us black– our black to glow?
 Nothing but the blood of Jesus.”
 They said, well, I never heard it that way.
 Well, we’re changing it because black isn’t bad, darling.
-Black is beautiful!
+Black is beautiful!”

 Congregation: Applause, cheers

-Jones: You see the ol’– the old uh, racist church– the old racist church, they want to talk about white as snow.
+Jones: “You see the ol’– the old racist church– the old racist church, they want to talk about white as snow.
 Well, we want our black to glow.
 It’s alright to be white as snow if you want to be.
 We want our black to glow.
-So we change the little words like that because we’ve got to re-educate.
-There’s been a lot of this uh, fear of darkness, back to primitive man that has called black bad.
+So, we change the little words like that because we’ve got to re-educate.
+There’s been a lot of this fear of darkness, back to primitive man that has called black bad.
 Dark.
 Evil, uh– he’s– is– is– is this– this type of imagery of black being bad and white being good, we’ve got to change that around.
-Because we’ve found black to be very, very good and very, very beautiful.
+Because we’ve found black to be very, very good and very, very beautiful.”

 The lyrics to the songs, like the Temple’s beliefs, evolved and changed to fit the times.
-By updating old spirituals and augmenting popular hits the Temple’s playlist had something for everyone regardless of age.
+By updating old spirituals and augmenting popular hits, the Temple’s playlist had something for everyone regardless of age.
 From the moment you walked into a Temple service, the music created a certain atmosphere.
-The voices of the choir lifted the spirits of the congregants, electrifying the audience.
-Lorretta Cordell, with her Hammond B3 organ, accompanied Jim Jones' often long sermons and set the tempo during faith healings.
-Without musical accompaniment, Jones' performances would have been far less effective and memorable.

-Q162 Jones: [with organ accompaniment from Loretta Cordell]: I was in Christ Temple one time.
+Q162 Jones: [with organ accompaniment from Loretta Cordell]: “I was in Christ Temple one time.
 That’s the biggest Pentecostal Church in America.
 And they all said, “Jesus is coming soon.”
 I was sitting down, ’cause I knew he hadn’t gone anywhere.
 (Singsong) And they were all jumpin’ up and shoutin’, and sayin’, “I’m ready, I want him to come, I hope it’ll be mornin’, I want it to at least be noon, and I hope it won’t be before the night.”
 And they were shoutin’, and they were screamin’ in Christ Temple.
 (Speaks) You remember about Christ Temple over there.
 (Sings in monotone) Ahh, yes.
 And I was there, and I can tell you this for a truth.
 Aah.
 About that time, over across the way, a big gas reservoir went BOOM!
 And all those folks that were on their feet, wantin’ Jesus to come, they all hit the floor, and were down under the benches, they hid on the floor.
 They had the Holy Ghost, they’d been baptized in Jesus’ name, they spoke in tongues, (speaks emphatically) but they all were crawlin’ on the floor, (sings in monotone) and I looked around, and I was the only one sittin’, ’cause I knew I didn’t have to be (cries out) afraid!
 (Sings) Aah, I love the truth.
 I don’t care if I have to die.
 I’d rather preach the truth than eat apple pie.
-I’d rather preach the truth, than have silver and gold when I die.
+I’d rather preach the truth than have silver and gold when I die.
 I’d rather preach the truth.
 [You] Say, “They’re gonna come for you.”
 I know they will.
-But when they come, they better get ready, ’cause there’s gonna be 10,000 (unintelligible word shouted into distortion [Right?])—
+But when they come, they better get ready, ’cause there’s gonna be 10,000 (unintelligible word shouted into distortion [Right?])—"

 The Beam family joined the Temple in 1954 in Indiana when Jack Arnold was just a kid.
-His father Jack, Sr., and his mother Rheaviana were loyal members, but Jack Arnold, a rebellious teenager did his own thing devoting himself to music.
+His father, Jack Sr., and his mother, Rheaviana, were loyal members, but Jack Arnold, a rebellious teenager, did his own thing, devoting himself to music.
 He wouldn’t join the Temple until more than a decade later in 1969.

 Q1057-4 Jones: